-Ready to tackle the easiest DIY painted pumpkin craft?
+Looking for some unconventional, colorful fall décor?
+Get ready to tackle the easiest DIY painted pumpkin craft!

 Much to my mother’s dismay, I’ve never been a huge fan of traditional fall colors when it comes to decorating our home.

 As you know, our house is full of bright colors and patterns — so colors like rust, brown and burnt orange don’t blend well with the core color palette.

 I’m more about bright colors and color-blocking (like the Kate Spade aesthetic).
 That’s why I came up with the idea to make my own DIY color-blocked pumpkins.